Kangiriyanka/joe-farah/src/pages/posts/post-1.md

 &nbsp;

-When you practice, it's unrealistic to load all these questions in your mind.
-Pick one or a few to answer in your practice sessions.
+When you practice, it's unrealistic to load all these questions in your mind at once.
+Pick none, one or a few to answer in your practice sessions.
+Sometimes, you just want to juggle without any intention of improving.
+Trust your judgement.